MRHP1/FruitboxSolver/README.md

 # Fruitbox Solver

-A Python-based interactive puzzle game inspired by the original "Fruitbox" web game, integrated with multiple Algorithm solvers (Greedy, BFS, DFS, Dijkstra) to automatically solve the puzzle and compare their performance.
+A Python-based interactive puzzle game inspired by the original "Fruitbox" web game, integrated with multiple Algorithm solvers (Greedy, DFS, Dijkstra) to automatically solve the puzzle and compare their performance.

 Built as a Quiz 2 Group Project for the Design and Analysis of Algorithms course.